Search this Blog

 1632 - John Locke, FRS, English philosopher and physician, regarded as one of the most influential of Enlightenment thinkers and commonly known as the "Father of Liberalism."
 Locke is equally important to social contract theory.
 His work affected the development of epistemology and political philosophy.
 His writings influenced Voltaire and Jean-Jacques Rousseau, and many Scottish Enlightenment thinkers and American Revolutionaries.
 Locke's theory of mind is cited as the origin of modern conceptions of identity and the self, figuring prominently in the work of later philosophers such as Rousseau, David Hume, and Immanuel Kant.
 He was the first to define the self through a continuity of consciousness.
 He postulated that, at birth, the mind was a blank slate, or tabula rasa.
 Contrary to Cartesian philosophy based on pre-existing concepts, he maintained that we are born without innate ideas, and that knowledge is determined only by experience derived from sense perception, a concept now known as empiricism.
 Locke is said to have established the method of introspection, i.e. observing the emotions and behaviours of one's self.

 1661 - Louis Couperin (born c.
 1626 – died 29 August 1661), French Baroque composer and performer.
 He was born in Chaumes-en-Brie and moved to Paris in 1650–1651 with the help of Jacques Champion de Chambonnières.
 Couperin worked as organist of the Church of St. Gervais in Paris and as musician at the court.
-(Francois Couperin Le Grand Pieces de Violes, uploaded by Gravicembalo.
-Accessed August 29, 2015.)
+He quickly became one of the most prominent Parisian musicians, establishing himself as a harpsichordist, organist, and violist, but his career was cut short by his early death at the age of thirty-five.

 1809 - Oliver Wendell Holmes, Sr., Physician, Educator and Author, famous for The Autocrat of the Breakfast Table, a collection of essays originally published in The Atlantic Monthly in 1857 and 1858 before being collected in book form.
 (TO A BLANK SHEET OF PAPER by Oliver Wendell Holmes - FULL POEM AudioBook | GreatestAudioBooks.
 Uploaded by Greatest AudioBooks.
 Accessed August 29, 2018.)

-1915 - Ingrid Bergman, Swedish actress who starred in a variety of European and American films, television movies, and plays.
+1915 - Ingrid Bergman, Swedish actress.
 She won numerous accolades, achieving the Triple Crown of Acting with three Academy Awards, two Primetime Emmy Awards, and a Tony Award, along with four Golden Globe Awards, and a BAFTA Award.
 Her introduction to Americans came in the English-language remake of Intermezzo.
 Aside from her Best Picture Academy Award-winning Casablanca opposite Humphrey Bogart, her notable performances include the dramas For Whom the Bell Tolls, Gaslight, The Bells of St. Mary's, and Joan of Arc, all of which earned her nominations for the Academy Award for Best Actress; she won the award for Gaslight.
 She made three films with Alfred Hitchcock including Spellbound, with Gregory Peck, and Notorious.
 In 1950, she starred in Roberto Rossellini's Stromboli, following the revelation that she was having an extramarital affair with the director, who she eventually married.
 The subsequent scandal affected her US career, and she remained in Europe, starring in Rossellini's now acclaimed Journey to Italy.
 She returned to Hollywood for Anastasia, winning her second Academy Award for Best Actress.
 She won a third Academy Award for a small role in Murder on the Orient Express.
 In 1999, the American Film Institute ranked Bergman as the fourth-greatest female screen legend of Classic Hollywood Cinema.

 1923 - Richard Attenborough, Baron Attenborough, CBE, English actor, filmmaker, entrepreneur, and politician.
 He was the President of the Royal Academy of Dramatic Art (RADA) and the British Academy of Film and Television Arts (BAFTA).
 Attenborough joined the Royal Air Force during the Second World War and served in the film unit.
 He went on several bombing raids over Europe and filmed action from the rear gunner's position.
 He was the older brother of Sir David Attenborough, a naturalist, documenter, and broadcaster.